microsoft/pi-azure-recipes/02_c2d_messages/readme.md

 1. Choose browse, and select the folder named *messenger*

-1. Select *Python* for programing language and then select the interpeter path
+1. Select *Python* for programing language and then select the interpreter path
     > *Note: Only python version 3.6, 3.7, and 3.8 are supported*

 1. Select *Skip for now* for template